banyustudiodev/jsevolution/README.md

 ```
 yarn equation
 ```
-> Runs a genetic algorithm to get closest result to zero for a chosen linear equation
+> Runs a genetic algorithm to get closest result to zero for a cubic equation